Opting out of or Transfering your insurance

 As a work term student with MCP, you must follow a different process to transfer your foreign health insurance.

-- You must visit the ISA and show your MCP card to get a letter confirming you are an completing a work term and you have MCP.
+- You must visit the IO and show your MCP card to get a letter confirming you are an completing a work term and you have MCP.

 - You must bring that letter to the MUNSU office in UC-2000 to pay $146 for the health and dental coverage.

-- You must bring a copy of your receipt from purchasing the MUNSU insurance to the ISA along with your MCP card, to cancel your Foreign Health Insurance.
+- You must bring a copy of your receipt from purchasing the MUNSU insurance to the IO along with your MCP card, to cancel your Foreign Health Insurance.

 - Make sure you have completed the correct opt out form.
 Both MUNSU and the GSU have opt out forms for their health and dental insurance, but if you are an international student, you must complete an opt out form for Foreign Health (completing a MUNSU or GSU form will not opt you out of the Foreign Health insurance).